ExperimentsHNL/popper-design/popper_brief.md

 There are five discrete tasks that remain to be done for the MVP:

-1. Refactor existing code;
+1. Refactor existing code

-2. Standardize the structure of 6 stock games;
+2. Standardize the structure of 6 stock games

-3. Develop uScript node packages;
+3. Develop uScript node packages

-4. Simplify the uScript workflow;
+4. Simplify the uScript workflow

-5. Raw logging functionality on Photon.
+5. Raw logging functionality on Photon

 The remainder of this brief will run through a detailed workflow of the Unity, uScript, and Photon Server portions of Popper.